NessInMorse/NessInMorse.github.io/_posts/2026-06-26-Overoptimizing-lsh.markdown

 1 - (\frac{y-(i-1)-x}{y-(i-1)})^i
 $$

-For 17770 movies, and a user with 300 movies watched (the minimum), there is a 50% chance of finding a valid value aftr 41 iterations, after 175 this value exceeds 95% and after 397 it exceeds 99%.
+For 17770 movies, and a user with 300 movies watched (the minimum), there is a 50% chance of finding a valid value after 41 iterations, after 175 this value exceeds 95% and after 397 it exceeds 99%.
 Meaning on average, only $\frac{42}{17770}=0.002$ of the total movies in the list have to be checked in order to get a value for a user in the signature matrix.
 And even in the 1% of cases where it exceeds 397, it will still be a lot lower than 17770, and the worst case is 17470 which is still lower than the original algorithm.

 _Intuition: The easiest way to visualise this in the brain is that given 3 positives and 7 negatives, in the permutation, all the values will be scattered around.
 Through the 3 positives, 4 segments can be created: before the first positive, in between the first and the second positive, in between the second and the third positive, and after the third positive.
-On average, the distance between the these positive points will be uniform, meaning that the four segments are all equally large, meaning that roughly only 10/3 have to be performed to get a 63.2% chance of finding a positive ($1 - \frac{1}{e}$ [euler(!)](https://en.wikipedia.org/wiki/E_(mathematical_constant)))._
+On average, the distance between the these positive points will be identical, meaning that the four segments are all equally large, meaning that roughly only 10/3 have to be performed to get a 63.2% chance of finding a positive ($1 - \frac{1}{e}$ [euler(!)](https://en.wikipedia.org/wiki/E_(mathematical_constant)))._

 Now the only thing left is to implement an algorithm that applies this in some way, luckily there exists a mapping from the minimum value of a non-sorted list, to one that is sorted, they will look as the following: